vearch/vearch/README.md

 **PartitionServer (PS)**: Hosts document partitions with raft-based replication.
 Gamma is the core vector search engine implemented based on [faiss](https://github.com/facebookresearch/faiss).
 It provides the ability of storing, indexing and retrieving the vectors and scalars.

-## Reference
+## Technical Reference

+### Academic Citation
-Reference to cite when you use Vearch in a research paper:
+When using Vearch in academic or research projects, please cite our paper:
 ```
 @misc{li2019design,
       title={The Design and Implementation of a Real Time Visual Search System on JD E-commerce Platform},